-- Gentle exercises.
+- Gentle assisted stretching exercises.

 - Warm baths.

-- Encouragement with understanding.
+- Encouragement and understanding.

-Physiotherapy uses specific exercises to work on the muscles that most need help.
+- Physiotherapy uses specific exercises to work on the muscles that most need help.
 It also helps support your child to help them add regular exercise into their daily life.

 Choosing your sport if you have joint hypermobility syndrome

 What can schools do to help?

-Further reading & references
+Further reading and references

-- Adib N, Davies K, Grahame R, et al; Joint hypermobility syndrome in childhood.
+Adib N, Davies K, Grahame R, et al; Joint hypermobility syndrome in childhood.
 A not so benign multisystem disorder?
 Rheumatology (Oxford).
-2005 Jun 44(6):744-50.
+2005 Jun44(6):744-50.
 Epub 2005 Feb 22.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.